ecumeurs/upsilonbattle/battlearena/entity/entitygenerator/README.md

 ## Entity Template

-Entity template are stored in the `templates` folder.
+Entity template are stored in the `templates/entities` folder.
 They are simple json files, with the following structure:

 ```json
 {